Traditional Soft Drinks Recipes

 Elderflower Cordial

 Nothing captures the essence of warm English summer then elderflower cordial.
-Made from sugar, water and the flowers of the elderflower to form an aromatic syrup, that when diluted with sparkling water is very refreshing.
+Made from sugar, water and the flowers of the elder flower to form an aromatic syrup, that when diluted with sparkling water is very refreshing.

 During the short season of May to June, Elderflower heads are gathered and soaked in a concentrated sugar solution.
-The flavour gradually infuses into the sugar solution, the Elderflower heads are removed from the solution and at the same time lemon juice is usually is added to help preserve the cordial.
+The flavor gradually infuses into the sugar solution, the Elderflower heads are removed from the solution and at the same time lemon juice is usually is added to help preserve the cordial.

 Barley Water